patarleth/nashorn-mvn/README.md

 2. creates an org.json.JSONObject, adds properties, then prints it using java.lang.System.out.println
 3. creates a nashorn json object, uses JSON.stringify to format it, printed iwth java.lang.System.out.println

-Here's what the files do -
+Here some pseudo code for the src/bash/ shell scripts -

 src/bash/mvngencp